nezaboodka/reactronic/README.md

 invalidated.

-Trigger and cached functions are instrumented with hooks to seamlesly subscribe to those state objects and other cached functions (dependencies), which are used during their execution.
+Trigger and cached functions are instrumented with hooks to seamlessly subscribe to those state objects and other cached functions (dependencies), which are used during their execution.

 ``` tsx